-Community engagement for the project will be conducted with regard to the City's Community Engagement Policy.
+Prior to any approved development, further community engagement for the project will be carried out in accordance with the City's Community Engagement Policy.

 All future approvals, design, construction, engineering, utility connection, relevant reporting and maintenance for the Site would be the responsibility of the lessee, subject to the lease terms being agreed by the parties and approved by Council.